 This classic hiking tour follows a famous ancient earthwork along the border of Wales and England.

 The best season for walking the Dyke is from May to September, although good weather conditions can be encountered both earlier and later in the year.
 However it is very difficult to obtain accommodation in Hay-on-Wye during the annual Guardian Hay Festival.
 This famous annual literary festival takes place for 10 days in late May/early June.
-In 2017 the dates of the Hay Festival are Thursday 25 May to Sunday 4 June.
-It is also difficult to obtain rooms in Llangollen during the Eisteddfod Festival, which in 2017 lasts from 3 to 9 July.
+In 2018 the dates of the Hay Festival are Thursday 24 May to Sunday 3 June.
+It is also difficult to obtain rooms in Llangollen during the Eisteddfod Musical Festival, which in 2018 lasts from Tuesday 3 to Sunday 8 July.

 Duration: This depends on how much time you have and how far you want to walk.
 The shortest duration tour we offer is 4 nights, e.g. from Knighton to Welshpool or from Llangollen to Prestatyn.
 If you want to walk for a week (7 nights), you could do Chepstow to Knighton, or Knighton to Llangollen or Welshpool to Prestatyn.
 To cover the whole of the national trail from Chepstow to Prestatyn can be achieved in two weeks (or less) by a strong hiker, but we recommend taking at least 15 hiking days (16 nights including overnight stops at start and end).
 Feel free to discuss possible variations with us before booking.